 One way in which nitrate may be of benefit is through its conversion back into nitric oxide, which is a vasodilator, helping to improve the circulation and not only the supply of glucose and oxygen to the muscles for respiration, but also the removal of waste products, including lactic acid.
-This is advantageous as if allowed to build up, lactic acid can cause the muscles to tire and hinder their ability to work.
+This is advantageous as if it is allowed to build up, lactic acid can cause the muscles to tire and hinder their ability to work.

 Supplements containing GlycoCarn, which promotes nitric oxide levels in the blood, are already available to improve an athlete's staying power, and therefore may be of interest to cyclists.

 While these studies show some positive findings, further research is still required to clear up some of the uncertainties surrounding which supplements offer the most benefit in terms of increasing someone's endurance and is something that keen cyclists are bound to follow with interest.

 If you quote information from this page in your work, then the reference for this page is: